 In recognizing the value of biomonitoring to help inform water quality conditions and trends, Clackamas River Water Partners (CRWP) developed a long-term macroinvertebrate monitoring plan for the lower Clackamas River and its tributaries (Cole 2013).
 This plan recommends routine (annual or biannual) sampling from the lower mainstem Clackamas River; over time these efforts will produce a robust dataset necessary to identify changes in biological conditions when they occur.
-Under this plan, the lower Clackamas River has been sampled in 2013, 2014, 2015, 2018, and 2019.
-Each year, macroinvertebrates were sampled from five sites in the lower Clackamas River between river miles 0.5 and 20.
+Under this plan, the lower Clackamas River has been sampled in 2013, 2014, 2015, 2018, 2019, and 2022.
+Each year, macroinvertebrates were sampled from five sites in the lower Clackamas River between river miles 0.5 and 20 (21.8 in 2022).
 Sampling was performed using standard field methods, and samples were processed using standard laboratory methods.
 Data were analyzed using macroinvertebrate community metrics known to be responsive to disturbance in western Oregon rivers and streams.

-These five years of CRWP macroinvertebrate monitoring in the lower Clackamas River suggest that community conditions are generally similar between river miles 0 and 20, but some minor longitudinal gradients/changes community composition do occur.
-Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be slightly improved since these earlier studies.
+These six years of CRWP macroinvertebrate monitoring in the lower Clackamas River suggest that community conditions are generally similar between river miles 0 and 21.8, but some minor longitudinal gradients/changes community composition do occur.
+Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be improved since these earlier studies.
 While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous mayfly, stonefly, and caddisfly (EPT) taxa throughout the lower river suggests that current water quality and habitat conditions are generally suitable for maintenance of diverse native aquatic communities.

-Community conditions measured in 2019 were generally similar to the range of conditions measured from 2013 to 2018.
-These five years of data collectively suggest that no notable changes have occurred in macroinvertebrate community conditions in the lower 20 miles of the Clackamas River since 2013.
-Therefore, these 2013-2019 data are considered to represent natural variability in these conditions over the range of environmental conditions that have occurred during this period.
-Accordingly, these five years of community data from the lower river were used to calculate several measures of variability to understand the relative sensitivity of metrics selected for monitoring and to exemplify how to continue to use the data to detect future change.
-Results of these analyses suggest that OR DEQ multimetric scores, EPT richness, total community richness, and the Community Tolerance Index (CTI) show the most promise for detecting future changes in community conditions when they occur.
+Community conditions measured in 2022 were generally similar to the range of conditions measured from 2013 to 2019.
+These six years of data collectively suggest that changes have largely not occurred to macroinvertebrate community conditions in the lower Clackamas River since 2013; the only potential change indicated by these data occurs as CLKRM11, where a number of community metrics, as well as multi-metric scores, suggest improving ecological conditions.
 Continued annual or biannual replicated sampling in the lower Clackamas River is recommended to ensure a robust data set.
-Future data will allow further characterization of spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect change when change occurs.
-Future data will also be used to identify changes to benthic community conditions through comparison with conditions measured over these past sampling years.
+Future data will allow further characterization of spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect ecological change is response to changing ambient environmental conditions.